googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 paint table that is used as the fill for the shape.
 The glyph outline is not rendered; only the fill is rendered.

-Any of the basic fill formats, PaintSolid, PaintLinearGradient, or PaintRadialGradient, can be used as the child paint table.
-This is illustrated in figure 5.29: a PaintGlyph table has a glyph ID for an outline in the shape of a triangle, and it links to a child PaintLinearGradient table.
+Any of the basic fill formats—PaintSolid, PaintLinearGradient, PaintRadialGradient, or PaintSweepGradient—can be used as the child paint table.
+This is illustrated in figure 5.33: a PaintGlyph table has a glyph ID for an outline in the shape of a triangle, and it links to a child PaintLinearGradient table.
 The combination is used to represent a triangle filled with the linear gradient.

 ![PaintGlyph and PaintLinearGradient tables are used to fill a triangle shape with a linear gradient.](images/colr_shape_gradient.png)

-**Figure 5.29 PaintGlyph and PaintLinearGradient tables used to fill a shape with a linear gradient.**
+**Figure 5.33 PaintGlyph and PaintLinearGradient tables used to fill a shape with a linear gradient.**

 Another way to describe the relationship between a PaintGlyph table and its child paint table is that the child provides a fill, and the glyph outline